-Jeff Kuleck enters his second season as the assistant volleyball coach at Pitt-Bradford.
+Jeff Kuleck enters his fourth season as the assistant volleyball coach at Pitt-Bradford.
 He previously served in the same capacity for the Panther softball team for three seasons.

 In his first year with the volleyball program, Kuleck helped guide the Panthers to 11 victories.
 Despite struggling early in the season, the young Panthers showed promise late, winning seven of their final 11 matches.
 Freshman middle hitter Kirsten Platz was named the AMCC Newcomer of the Year after ranking among the league's best in kills per set, blocks per set and hitting percentage.